 - Surface cracks.
 There should be no cracks anywhere on the forks.
 Check the heel area and welds carefully.

 - Blade and shank angle.
-Check the angle between the upper face of the blade and the front face of the shank.
+Check the angle between the blade’s upper face and the shank’s front face.
 If the angle exceeds 93% the forks must be replaced.

 - Straightness.
-If the forks are bent in excess of 0.5% of the corresponding blade length or shank height, they must be replaced.
+They must be replaced if the forks are bent more than 0.5% of the corresponding blade length or shank height.

 - Fork thickness.
 Metal on forks wears down over time.
 A 10% decrease in fork thickness reduces load capacity by 20%.
 Use forklift calipers to measure the thickness of the fork blade, heel, and hook.